A Guide To Leisure Batteries: Construction and Care

 Lithium batteries

 Lithium iron phosphate (LiFePO 4) batteries are another form of very deep cycle battery.
-They're self contained units with their own on-board charge manager.
-Having elminated lead they typically weigh half as much as an equivelant output lead-acid battery so the weight saving is a benefit.
+They're self-contained units with their own on-board charge manager that controls the charging and discharge of the battery.
+Having eliminated lead they typically weigh half as much as an equivalent output lead-acid battery so the weight saving is a benefit.
 They can also be fully discharged and recharged and during the discharge cycle they can retain a stable voltage level and they can be rapidly recharged.
+It is possible to get nearly twice the capacity from the same rating of battery.

 Maintenance-free batteries